tischfieldlab/moseq-reports/docs/src/Tools.md

 ## Spinogram
 <img style="float: left; width:100px; margin-right:20px;" src="./Images/ToolOptions/Spinogram.png" data-zoomable="true">
-This tool displays “spinograms”, or a visualization of the height of a mouse’s spine (really the axial midline) over the time course of the expression of the current moseq syllable.
+This tool displays “spinograms”, or a visualization of the height of a mouse’s spine (really the axial midline) over the time course of the expression of the current MoSeq syllable.
 Spinograms were first shown in [`Wiltschko et al. 2015.
 DOI: 10.1016/j.neuron.2015.11.031`](https://doi.org/10.1016/j.neuron.2015.11.031).
 Essentially, the mouse spine height is sampled at multiple points across the syllable performance.
 If the mouse translates in the x/y position, the line for that time point is also translated accordingly.
 Samples earlier in the performance are drawn with more transparency than samples later in the performance.

 ### Settings